The buildup of galaxies and their spheroids: the contributions of mergers, disc instabilities and star formation: Abstract

 \section{Abstract}

 We use the {\tt GALFORM} semi-analytical model of galaxy formation and the Planck-Millennium simulation to investigate the origins of stellar mass in galaxies and their spheroids.
-We compare the importance of mergers and disc instabilities, as well as the starbursts that they trigger, mainly through the stellar mass fractions contributed by each channel of growth.
+We compare the importance of mergers and disc instabilities, as well as the starbursts that they trigger.
 We find that the fraction of galaxy stellar mass formed \textit{ex situ} (i.e. through mergers; $f_\mathrm{ex}$) increases sharply from $M_*=10^{11}$ M$_\odot$ upwards, reaching $80\%$ at $M_*=10^{11.3}$ M$_\odot$.
 The massive end of the $f_\mathrm{ex}$-$M_*$ relation does not evolve with redshift, in disagreement with other models.
 For low-mass galaxies we find larger \textit{\textit{ex situ}} contributions at $z=0$ than in other models ($7$-$12\%$), with a decrease towards higher redshifts.
-The global \textit{ex situ} fraction of all stellar mass falls sharply with redshift, from $40\%$ at $z=0$ to $3\%$ at $z=10$.
 Major mergers contribute roughly half of the \textit{ex situ} mass, with minor mergers and smooth accretion of satellites both accounting for $\approx25\%$, almost independent of stellar mass and redshift.
 Mergers dominate in building up high-mass ($M_\mathrm{*,sph}>10^{11}$ M$_\odot$) and low-mass ($M_\mathrm{*,sph}<10^{8.5}$ M$_\odot$) spheroids.
 Disc instabilities and their associated starbursts dominate for intermediate-mass spheroids ($10^{8.5}<M_\mathrm{*,sph}<10^{11}$ M$_\odot$) at $z=0$.
 The mass regime where pseudobulges dominate is in agreement with observed pseudobulge fractions, but the peak value in the pseudobulge fraction predicted by {\tt GALFORM} is likely too high.
-The total contributions of disc instabilities and their starbursts are roughly equal at $z=0$, with the former dominating for lower-mass spheroids (peak at $M_\mathrm{*,sph}=10^{9.5}$ M$_\odot$) and the latter for higher-mass ones (peak at $M_\mathrm{*,sph}=10^{10.5}$ M$_\odot$).
 Starbursts induced by disc instabilities are the dominant channel for spheroid growth at all redshifts, while merger-induced starbursts are relatively negligible, except at very high redshifts ($z>5$).